Visitors intending to reach the official site should visit jfkairport.com

 Departures Level

-On this level, passengers will find check-in counters, and after the security checkpoint, access to the different gates, divided into two concourses: Concourse B and Concourse C.
+On this level, passengers will find the check-in counters, and after the security checkpoint, access to the different gates, divided into two concourses: Concourse B and Concourse C.

 Concourse B

-There are 14 gates in this concourse: 1 to 8, 10, 12, 14, 16, 18, and 20.
+This concourse has 14 gates: 1 to 8, 10, 12, 14, 16, 18, and 20.

 Concourse C

-📢 User Experience:
+User Experience: